International Baccalaureate Diploma Program - Information Session for the 2024-25 School Year

 IB students can be either an IB Diploma (Full IB) Student or an IB Course (Partial IB) Student.
 The difference between the two is that IB Diploma students must take at least 6 IB courses in at least 5 groups, with at least three courses at the higher level.
 IB Course Students choose to take IB courses they are most interested in (minimum 2) and will receive a certificate of completion for each one.
 Additionally, IB Diploma Students must write an:

-Starting in your Grade 11 year, all IB students will be required to take:
+Starting in your Grade 11 year, all IB students will be required to participate in:

 - CAS – creativity, activity, service